YusufIpek/MachineLearning/Assignment 2/important_definations.md

 Dense layers: 			The dense layer is a fully connected layer that give us the output vector of the Network.

+Adam optimizer:			adaptive moment estimation, Adam is an optimization algorithm that can used instead of the classical stochastic gradient descent procedure to update network 								weights iterative based in training data, by adapting it is values according to the current state of the weights.

+Rmsprop optimizer:		utilizes the magnitude of recent gradients to normalize the gradients. by uses a moving average of the root mean squared gradients.
+That has an effect of balancing 						the step size — decrease the step for large gradient to avoid exploding, and increase the step for small gradient to avoid vanishing.

 TIPS